-All marketable securities held at March 31, 2019 had contractual maturities of less than one year.
-There were no realized gains or losses recognized on the sale or maturity of available-for-sale debt securities during the three months ended March 31, 2019 and as a result, the Company did not reclassify any amounts out of accumulated comprehensive loss.
-There were no impairment charges related to marketable securities for the three months ended March 31, 2019.
+All marketable securities held at March 31, 2020 and December 31, 2019 had contractual maturities of less than 18 months.
+There were no realized gains or losses recognized on the sale or maturity of available-for-sale debt securities during the three months ended March 31, 2020 and 2019, respectively, and as a result, the Company did not reclassify any amounts out of accumulated comprehensive loss.
+As of March 31, 2020 and December 31, 2019, the Company had no allowance for credit losses for available-for-sale debt securities.
+There were no impairment charges or recoveries recorded during each of the three months ended March 31, 2020 and 2019.